 If you are using Blender, take a look at our own Better Collada Exporter.

 As of Godot 3.0, glTF is supported.

-Will [Insert closed SDK such as PhysX, GameWorks, etc.] be supported in Godot?¶
+Will [insert closed SDK such as FMOD, GameWorks, etc.] be supported in Godot?¶

 The aim of Godot is to create a free and open-source MIT-licensed engine that is modular and extendable.
 There are no plans for the core engine development community to support any third-party, closed-source/proprietary SDKs, as integrating with these would go against Godot’s ethos.